 Every fishing location has its good and bad days.
 Therefore, the location you choose to fish in is determined by what you are looking for from your day out on the water.

-Types of fish found in Fishing Locations in Colorado
+Types of fish found in Colorado

 There are many types of fish species in the rivers and lakes in Colorado.
 However, some of the fish species are more popular than others.
 The official state fish of Colorado is the cutthroat trout and rightfully so because it is an indigenous variety of the trout.Trout, including brown, brook, and lake trout abound in the state’s rivers and lakes.
 There are many fish species in Colorado depending on the region.
 Trout is one of the most common fish species in the Front Range and Northwest Colorado.
 Walleyes are quite popular in reservoirs located in the plains.